textpattern/textpattern.github.io/tags/tag-attributes-cross-reference.md

 ### break

-"HTML tag":http://www.w3.org/TR/html4/intro/sgmltut.html#h-3.2.1 (without brackets) or string used to separate list items.
+HTML tag (without brackets) or string used to separate list items.
 Suggested values include `br` and `hr` for presentational markup, or `li` if semantic markup is preferred.
 Textpattern cares for the correct nesting of tags in either case.
 Default is `br` (except for tags marked by an asterisk, which default to unset).

 * [article](article) &#42;
 * [article_custom](article_custom) &#42;